sputnikdev/eclipse-smarthome-bluetooth-binding/tags.md

 TODO.
 Need to check what happens if a disconnection is triggered by the binding, e.g. will it beep for a min?
 It might be that if the device detects that the client drops its connection on purpose (not because of link loss), then it might “unlink” itself and forget the client.

+# NUT trackers

+These trackers are more expensive than iTags but they are proved to work properly.
+They provide similar capabilities (OH channels) that iTag trackers have.